 Reduced Instruction Set Architecture (RISC) –

-The main idea behind is to make hardware simpler by using an instruction set composed of a few basic steps for loading, evaluating and storing operations just like an addition command will be composed of loading data, evaluating and storing.
+The main idea behind is to make hardware simpler by using an instruction set composed of a few basic steps for loading, evaluating and storing operations just like a load command will load data, store command will store the data.

 Complex Instruction Set Architecture (CISC) –

 The main idea is to make hardware complex as a single instruction will do all loading, evaluating and storing operations just like a multiplication command will do stuff like loading data, evaluating and storing it.

 Both approaches try to increase the CPU performance

 - RISC: Reduce the cycles per instruction at the cost of the number of instructions per program.

 - CISC: The CISC approach attempts to minimize the number of instructions per program but at the cost of increase in number of cycles per instruction.

 Earlier when programming was done using assembly language, a need was felt to make instruction do more task because programming in assembly was tedious and error prone due to which CISC architecture evolved but with uprise of high level language dependency on assembly reduced RISC architecture prevailed.

 Characteristic of RISC –